Vikings to acquire pass rusher Yannick Ngakoue from Jacksonville Jaguars, sources say

 They’ll likely restructure a veteran contract in the coming days to clear space for other needs after finalizing Ngakoue’s deal, and will have the ability to work out a long-term deal with the defensive end starting next offseason, given the fact he didn’t sign his franchise tag.

-The team will also have to see when it can put its new pass-rushing tandem on the field, given the fact Danielle Hunter has missed 10 straight practices with an injury that coach Mike Zimmer has only described as a "tweak."
-Zimmer said Sunday morning the Vikings are being cautious with Hunter, "and rightfully so," adding he didn't think it would take Hunter long to get ready to play.
+The team will also have to see when it can put its new pass-rushing tandem on the field, given that Danielle Hunter has missed 12 straight practices with an injury that Zimmer has only described as a “tweak.”
+Zimmer said Sunday morning the Vikings are being cautious with Hunter, “and rightfully so,” adding he didn’t think it would take Hunter long to get ready to play.

 “Even if we just put him in on third downs or pass rush situations, he’s been in great shape,” Zimmer said.
 “He looks great.
 I don’t think it’ll take long.”

-Hunter, who restructured his 2020 salary to help the Vikings clear cap space this offseason, is only the 18th highest-paid defensive end in the league despite reaching 50 sacks faster than any player in NFL history.
-He is signed through 2023, but his pay rate could be a factor in how the Vikings approach discussions on a long-term deal for Ngakoue, as well.
+Hunter, who restructured his 2020 salary to help the Vikings clear cap space this offseason, is only the 18th-highest-paid defensive end in the league despite reaching 50 sacks faster than any player in NFL history.
+He is signed through 2023, but his pay rate could be a factor in how the Vikings approach discussions on a long-term deal for Ngakoue.

 In the meantime, though, they’ve again given co-defensive coordinator Andre Patterson bookend pass rushers, with the ability to play Ifeadi Odenigbo in different spots.
 Moving Odenigbo around to different positions as a pass rusher, Zimmer said Sunday morning, “is probably a natural progression” if the Ngakoue trade is finalized.